hsfl/cosmos-docs/pages/tutorials/setup/setup2.md

 ### 2.2 Create the Virtual Machine

+{% include note.html content="The previous command will create a new disk image, located in a different folder.
+Use the filepath and the contents in the folder below as a guide (your files may be in a folder called `.vagrant.d`).
+For the next command to work, you must be in the correct folder in your Command window. " %} {% include image.html file="/resources/tutorials/setup/part2/folder_location.png" width="100%" %}

-Enter the following commands, replacing `PATH/TO/VM` with the folder you chose.
+Enter the following commands, replacing `PATH/TO/VM` with the correct folder.

 ```bash
 $ cd PATH/TO/VM